 If there were such a thing as a Singaporean craft beer bar pageant, surely this sleek sky-high brewpub would be crowned queen.
 Rows of fermentation tanks and shiny copper kettles anchor the comely contemporary bar indoors, but it’s the outdoor deck for which you should scramble; even on hazy days the panoramic views of Singapore’s rapidly changing cityscape are incredible.

 Make advance reservations to secure your spot (minium spend required—super annoying), or get there no later than 6pm for a shot at a walk-in table.
-World-class setting aside, LeVeL33 earns only passing marks for its seasonals and five year-round beers, the latter of which include a blond lager and IPA.
+World-class setting aside, LeVeL33 earns only passing marks for its seasonals and five year-round beers, the latter of which include a blonde lager and IPA.
 In other words, come for the views and keep your ale (and service) expectations in check—but do come at least once.
 8 Marina Blvd, Marina Bay Financial Centre Tower 1, #33-01; 6834 3133; level33.com.sg

 This article is excerpted from the Beer Travelist Guide to Singapore, released on May 18, 2017.
 Available as a free eBook, our guide is a treasure map to the Lion City’s fledgling beer scene with tips on the island’s best beer bars, brewpubs, bottle shops, delivery services, and more.
 As a bonus, the guide includes exclusive discounts to 10 of Singapore’s finest places to enjoy a proper beer–including three featured above.
 All you have to do is show up and flash the guide.
 Download the 2017 Beer Travelist Guide to Singapore for free here.